KVoll/Adventure/README.md

 to encourage the player to use every command on every object in the game.
 The game handles obscure commands such as "take room" in one of two ways, the player finds something hidden, or a witty response is displayed.
 There is still 100 things I would like to add to the game, but the bulk of the work that needs to be implemented in the current standing of this code is the storyline.
-Anyone viewing this code will see a solid engine with hardly any story on top supporting it.
-These additions will be added in the next few repository updates.

 KNOWN ISSUES:
 - Story is a mixture of ideas, in first person, second person, past tense, present tense, and all sorts of confusing stuff.
-  Fixing the story to be engaging, fun, and not confusing is HIGH PRIORITY right now, but not top.
-My engine is solid, but I keep finding minor quirks that started arising when I moved my inventory from a class object to XML object.
-See below.
+  Fixing the story to be engaging, fun, and not confusing is HIGH PRIORITY.
-- Printing multiple items in inventory unformatted.
+- Incomplete XML